Adolph Peschke

 Adolph E. Peschke was a veteran outdoorsman, author, and pioneering project designer in the Boy Scouts of America.
 He is best known for writing the 1993 edition of the pamphlet for the Pioneering merit badge, which serves as a guide to many Scouters implementing pioneering programs in their Scouting units.

 Background

-Adolph E. Peschke was born in St. Louis, MO, October 27, 1914, to Cecil and Adolph Peschke.
+Adolph E. Peschke was born in St. Louis, Missouri, October 27, 1914, to Cecil and Adolph Peschke.
 When he was twenty years old, he got married and lived with his wife, Grace in Webster Groves, MO where they raised their children, Don and Jayne.
 Adolph Peschke joined the Boy Scouts as a youth and achieved the rank of Eagle Scout.
 He was continuously registered as a Scout for over 85 years.
 For his life of service, he was presented with the Silver Antelope Award.

 Scouting

 Adolph Peschke served as a volunteer in the Greater Saint Louis Area Council for sixty years where he dedicated much of his time to Beaumont Scout Reservation and was a director for more than twenty Wood Badge courses.
 Through his decades of service to the Boy Scouts of America, some of his most noteworthy contributions were: